JAWS & NVDA: Introduction to Thunderbird

 Send Message | Ctrl+Enter | Send message . |

-Delete a message | Delete key | If focus is on the message, this will delete it. |
+Delete a message | Delete key | If focus is on the message, this will delete it.
+Note, there will be no screen reader announcement. |

 Close Message (default) | Ctrl +F4 | If there is no setting change, this is the default way to close an opened message. |